team4405/team4405.github.io/pages/sponsorship.md

 *Items/materials will be categorized as far as possible based on our cost of similar item/materials, but the final decision is up to us.

-**For logo and company name placement, payment is required by January 15, 2014
+**For logo and company name placement, payment is required by February 29, 2016

 <div class="price-chart">
     <div class="attr-col">